SystemsApproach/tcpcc/design.rst

 the feedback is implicit, then almost all of the burden falls to the end host; the routers silently drop packets when they become congested.

-Reservations do not have to be made by end hosts.
-It is possible for a network administrator to allocate resources to flows or to larger aggregates of traffic, as we will see in a later section.

 Window-Based versus Rate-Based
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A third way to characterize resource allocation mechanisms is according
+A third way to characterize resource allocation mechanisms is
-to whether they are *window based* or *rate based*.
-This is one of the
+according to whether they are *window based* or *rate based*.
+This is
-areas, noted above, where similar mechanisms and terminology are used
+one of the areas, noted above, where similar mechanisms and
-for both flow control and congestion control.
-Both flow-control and
+terminology are used for both flow control and congestion
-resource allocation mechanisms need a way to express, to the sender, how
+control.
+Both flow-control and resource allocation mechanisms need a
+way to express, to the sender, how much data it is allowed to
-much data it is allowed to transmit.
-There are two general ways of doing
+transmit.
+There are two general ways of doing this: with a *window* or
-this: with a *window* or with a *rate*.
-We have already seen
+with a *rate*.
+We have already seen window-based transport protocols,
-window-based transport protocols, such as TCP, in which the receiver
+such as TCP, in which the receiver advertises a window to the
-advertises a window to the sender.
-This window corresponds to how much
+sender.
+This window corresponds to how much buffer space the receiver
-buffer space the receiver has, and it limits how much data the sender
+has, and it limits how much data the sender can transmit; that is, it
-can transmit; that is, it supports flow control.
-A similar
+supports flow control.
+A similar mechanism—window advertisement—can be
-mechanism—window advertisement—can be used within the network to reserve
-buffer space (i.e., to support resource allocation).
-TCP’s
+used within the network to reserve buffer space (i.e., to support
-congestion-control mechanisms are window based.
+resource allocation).
+TCP’s congestion-control mechanisms are window
+based.

-It is also possible to control a sender’s behavior using a rate—that is,
+It is also possible to control a sender’s behavior using a rate—that
-how many bits per second the receiver or network is able to absorb.
+is, how many bits per second the receiver or network is able to
-Rate-based control makes sense for many multimedia applications, which
+absorb.
+Rate-based control makes sense for many multimedia
-tend to generate data at some average rate and which need at least some
+applications, which tend to generate data at some average rate and
-minimum throughput to be useful.
-For example, a video codec might
+which need at least some minimum throughput to be useful.
+For example,
-generate video at an average rate of 1 Mbps with a peak rate of 2 Mbps.
+a video codec might generate video at an average rate of 1 Mbps with a
-As we will see later in this chapter, rate-based characterization of
+peak rate of 2 Mbps.
+Generally, a rate-based characterization of
 flows is a logical choice in a reservation-based system that supports
 different qualities of service—the sender makes a reservation for so
 many bits per second, and each router along the path determines if it